 Indigenous biodiversity is often found nowhere else in the world.
 It is important to New Zealand's environment, culture, society, and economy.
-For Māori, the connection with nature is one of whakapapa (kinship)3 and is therefore important to maintain.
-This strategy is embedded in Māori values the importance of those values being articulated later in this document.
+For Māori, the connection with nature is one of whakapapa (kinship)3.

 Put simply, our economic, social, and cultural wellbeing relies on having healthy ecosystems that include native and diverse biota.